data-intelligence-analysis/data-intelligence-analysis/README.md

 - 🚀 Smart Business Dashboards (In Progress)
 - ⚡️ Design, Commercialization and Fulfillment (In Progress)
 - 💫 AI LLM + Assitants (In Progress)
-- 🏠 Real Estate Portfolio (In Progress)
+- 🏠 Property Management (In Progress)

 ## 📜 Certifications
 - **Google**: `Data Analytics`,`Advanced Data Analytics` `IT Support`